 If you want a book to transport you to another place and time, this is the story.
 This clever tale is about a handsome librarian, Henry DeTamble, and his artist wife, Clare Abshire.
 Henry suffers from chrono-displacement disorder, which causes him to bounce back and forth from one moment in time to another.
 Despite the constant back-and-forth throughout time, the couple's passionate love affair remains constant.
 This beautiful, yet unconventional story is gripping and powerful; you won't want to put it down.

 This New York Times bestseller became a popular TV series, thanks to its rich, compelling story.
 The hearts of millions of readers across the world have been captured by the book and its curious characters, Claire Beauchamp Randall and Jamie Fraser.
 This is the ultimate escape, fusing history, adventure, and romance all in one spectacular tale.
 Are you ready to lose your heart to a book?
 This one's sure to take your breath away.

 This book really needs no introduction: We bet most of you reading this have already seen the movie, but the novel was a New York Times bestseller long before Ryan Gosling and Rachel McAdams made it a household name.
 It will make you laugh and cry a river, but the enduring love story is worth the emotional roller coaster.
 This story proves the power of love can create miracles, and it's gripping all the way through to the very last page.

 Me Before You by Jojo Moyes

-This is a modern love story about two people who shouldn't work because they have nothing in common, but yet somehow it's just right.
+This is a modern love story about a romance that shouldn't work because the two main characters have nothing in common—and yet somehow, it's just right.
 If you are looking for a romantic novel that speaks to this generation, Me Before You is our pick.
 This story shows how love can blossom in the most unexpected places, despite hardship and adversity.

 Pride and Prejudice by Jane Austen